-Families and more importantly, the children are our highest priority and are made to feel safe, secure, supported and respected.
-Management, staff and volunteers are strongly committed to child safety in areas of harm, abuse and accept zero tolerance to discrimination.
+At Alchester Village Pre school we value and strive to provide an inviting, calm and stimulating environment that is welcoming and inclusive to all families.
+Where families and more importantly the children are our highest priority and feel safe, secure, supported and respected, through a strong commitment by management, staff and volunteers to child safety in areas of harm, abuse and zero tolerance to discrimination and racism.

-We strongly value the uniqueness of each child and we recognise children come with prior skills, knowledge, interests and experiences.
-We build on these through the provision of challenging learning experiences which are interesting, stimulating and promote clear thinking.
-The ability to question, explore, experiment and reason.
+We strongly value the uniqueness of each child and we recognise they come with prior skills, knowledge, interests and experiences.
+Current knowledge of, strengths, ideas culture, abilities and interests are the foundation of our program.
+We provide challenging, learning experiences which are interesting, stimulating and promote clear thinking, the ability to question, explore, experiment and reason.

 We understand that each child will require different levels of support.

-Children need to be able to explore, have choices and learn at their own pace.
+We know that children need to be able to explore, have choices and learn at their own pace.
 This is achieved through the provision of PLAY.
 It is as active participants in their play and environment that children learn to make sense of the world around them.

 Children need the opportunity to develop Life Skills such as;

-- Emotional resilience, social confidence, self motivation, self regulation/discipline, persistence and resourcefulness, in order to be able to adapt and thrive in an ever changing world
+- Emotional resilience, social confidence, self motivation, self regulation/discipline, persistence and resourcefulness, in order to be able to adapt and thrive in an ever changing world.

 Certain limits on behaviour are based on consideration of health, safety and respect for the rights of others.

 This is achieved through the provision of:

-- Choice and time to explore and not feel hurried
+- choice and time to explore and not feel hurried

 As staff we endeavour to:

-- Be cheerful, approachable and maintain a sense of humour
+- be cheerful, approachable and maintain a sense of humour.

-- Be actively invested in the child’s success, through support, guidance, modelling, praise, encouragement, building positive relationships, show interest in what children have to say and do.
+- be actively invested in the child’s success, through support, guidance, modelling, praise, encouragement and the building of positive relationships.Show interest in what children say and do.

-- Assess and support the individual learning, development and well being of children through interaction, observation and record keeping
+- assess and support the individual learning, development and well being of children through interaction, observation and record keeping.

-Be available for support and referring, while remaining sensitive to families’ needs
+- Be available for support and referring, while remaining sensitive to families needs

 Together with a Committee of Management:

-- Encourage a team spirit and recognition of each staff’s unique knowledge
+- encourage a team spirit and recognition of each staff’s unique knowledge

 For more information or if you would like to read our full policies and procedures, available at the kindergarten or speak directly to staff.

-© Copyright 2019.
+© Copyright 2022.
 Alchester Village Pre-School